 Every year since 1991, the competition has supplemented traditional classroom learning by encouraging the development of essential skills such as logical reasoning, clear communication and teamwork.
 We welcome students from all backgrounds and from all skill levels – there is no need to have any legal or debating experience in order to take part.

-The Bar Mock Trial Competition is run by Young Citizens and supported by the Bar Council of England and Wales, the Faculty of Advocates, the Bar Library of Northern Ireland, HMCTS, the Circuits and the Inns of Court.
+The Bar Mock Trial Competition is run by Young Citizens and supported by The Bar Council of England and Wales, The Faculty of Advocates, The Bar of Northern Ireland, HMCTS, the Circuits and the Inns of Court.

-The Bar Mock Trial regional finals take place throughout November with the national final being held at the end of March.
+The Bar Mock Trial regional finals take place throughout November with the national final being held at the end of March at the Old Bailey.